sarahutton981/notes/README.md

 # 2023-12-04
 - Today's programming wisdom is to prioritize writing clean, maintainable code over clever or complex code.
 It is better to have a simple and easily understandable solution that can be built upon in the future than a difficult-to-read and hard-to-maintain masterpiece.
 Additionally, it is important to remember that programming is a collaborative effort, and writing code that can be easily understood and worked on by others is crucial for success in any project.

+# 2023-12-05
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Secondly, planning ahead is crucial.
+Before starting a project, think about the end goal and break it down into smaller tasks.
+Creating a plan will make it easier to stay focused and on track.
+You can use tools like Trello or Asana to help with task management and organization.
+These tools can help keep track of tasks as they are completed and make sure that nothing is overlooked.
+ - 来自Helpful Assistant